So many of us spend all of our free time reading and watching videos about the latest science in nutrition, training, and lifestyle.

-However, what both of these studies seem to indicate is that consistency appears to be in many cases more important than at least macronutrient profiles when it comes to long term improvement to both body composition and health.
+However, what these three studies seem to indicate is that consistency and adherence appear to be more important than macronutrient composition when it comes to long term improvement to both body composition and health.

-They also indicate that finding an approach that we can adhere to for the long run is an important factor in how consistently we may or may not be able to practice a given dietary strategy.
+Finding an approach that we can adhere to for the long run is an important factor in how consistently we stick to a given dietary strategy.

-Truth be told, consistency is critical to success not when it comes to how we eat, but also in how we train, or work towards any goal in life.
+Consistency is critical to success not only when it comes to how we eat, but also in how we train or work towards any goal in life.

 Now, there are many other benefits to consistency that aren’t explicitly explored in these studies that I’d like to cover, and for many of us being consistent is often easier said than done.